VINNIE MOORE AND ANDY PARKER

-UFO are a legendary English band who were originally formed 1989, They’ve often been mentioned as one of the most important hard rock bands of all time.
-Their classic lineup: vocalist Phil Mogg, bassist Pete Way, drummer Andy Parker, keyboardist/guitarist Paul Raymond and Michael Schenker released a bunch of classics like : LIGHTS OUT, OBSESSION and a live album STRANGERS IN THE NIGHT in the 70’s.
-The band enjoyed worldwide success with songs “Doctor Doctor”, “Love To Love” and “Only You Can Rock Me” and even the departure with Schenker in 1978 couldn’t stop their triumphal.
+UFO are a legendary English band which was initially formed in 1969, They’ve often been mentioned as one of the most important hard rock bands of all time.
+Their classic lineup: vocalist Phil Mogg, bassist Pete Way, drummer Andy Parker, keyboardist/guitarist Paul Raymond, and Michael Schenker released a bunch of classics like LIGHTS OUT, OBSESSION and a live album STRANGERS IN THE NIGHT in the ’70s.
+The band enjoyed worldwide success with songs “Doctor Doctor,” “Love To Love” and “Only You Can Rock Me” and even the departure with Schenker in 1978 couldn’t stop their triumphal.
 New guitarist Paul Chapman stepped in and then renewed band released another string of albums.
-NO PLACE TO RUN, THE WILD WILLING AND THE INNOCENT and MECHANIX were strong albums but as time went by the band started slowly to fall apart and finally decided to call it quits in late 80’s with Mogg being the only remaining member from the original line up.
-The whole classic line up returned together in the early 90’s and as a result WALK ON WATER was released in 1995.
-Unfortunately that reunion didn’t last long when Parker first left from the group and so did Schenker just two albums later.
+NO PLACE TO RUN, THE WILD WILLING AND THE INNOCENT and MECHANIX were strong albums but as time went by the band started slowly to fall apart and finally decided to call it quits in the late ’80s with Mogg being the only remaining member from the original line up.
+The whole classic line up returned together in the early ’90s and as a result WALK ON WATER was released in 1995.
+Unfortunately, that reunion didn’t last long when Parker first left from the group and so did Schenker just two albums later.
 The band went on hiatus again.
 In 2004 it was announced that the band would return with a brand new and line up including Mogg, Way, Raymond and newcomers drummer Jason Bonham and guitarist Vinnie Moore.
 The new line up released the albums YOU ARE HERE and a live album SHOWTIME before Bonham quit and joined another legendary band – Foreigner.
-Parker returned to the fold on 2006’s MONKEY PUZZLE and has stayed in the band since then.
+Parker returned to the fold on 2006’s MONKEY PUZZLE, and he has stayed in the band since then.
 Another line-up change happened in the spring of 2009 when Way was forced to leave the band for serious health reasons.
-The band’s latest album VISITOR was released in the summer of 2009 and since then they have been on tour around the world.
+The band’s latest album VISITOR was released in the summer of 2009, and since then they have been on tour around the world.
 The Visitor world tour finally reached Finland in November 2010.
-Originally there were two shows booked, one in Helsinki and another in Tampere, but unfortunately the band was forced to pull out of the Helsinki show when Mogg suddenly fell ill with a bad cold.
+Originally there were two shows booked, one in Helsinki and another in Tampere, but unfortunately, the band was forced to pull out of the Helsinki show when Mogg suddenly fell ill with a bad cold.
 We had a chance to catch Andy and Vinnie after the Tampere show and here’s some of the latest info from the men themselves.
 Read on!

 THE VIRUS AND THE TOUR